 Identify the designated post-fire SSD path for the fire area(s) under analysis.
-All plant fire areas should have such SSD path identified as a part of the plant’s .
-The identified SSD must meet the following criteria in order to be considered at this stage of the Phase 2 analysis:
+All plant fire areas should have such an SSD path identified as a part of the plant’s FPP.
+The identified SSD path must meet the following criteria in order to be considered at this stage of the Phase 2 analysis:

-The SSD path must be identified as the designated post-fire SSD path in the plant’s .
+The SSD path must be identified as the designated post-fire SSD path in the plant’s FPP.

 The SSD path must be supported by a documented post-fire SSD analysis consistent with regulatory requirements.